 Measuring the effects of labor market regulations

 Quantitative analysis typically relies on econometric techniques to isolate the effects of regulations such as employment protection legislation and the minimum wage from the effects of other variables.
 The older, more traditional, approach is to explain the cross-country variation in outcomes of interest (such as the national unemployment rate) by differences in country labor market rules, controlling for other factors that might affect these outcomes.
-This approach is still used, but it now shares the stage with methodologies that analyze what happens to these outcomes of interest in a single country where there is either within-country variation in the regulations (for example, by state) or a change in the regulation, so that before-and-after effects can be observed.
+This approach is still used, but it now shares the stage with methodologies that analyze what happens to these outcomes of interest in a single country where there is either within-country variation in the regulations (e.g. by state) or a change in the regulation, so that before-and-after effects can be observed.
+Another issue is measuring labor market regulation.
+This is particularly challenging in the case of job security rules, which are inherently qualitative and multi-dimensional.
+Researchers have relied on established indices such as the OECD Indicators of Employment Protection and the World Bank's Doing Business Employing Workers data.
+However, in recent years, a number of new indices have been developed, such as the ILO's EPLex and the Labor Regulation Index produced by the University of Cambridge Centre for Business Research.

 Much of the evidence in developing countries has examined whether higher minimum wages—by making labor more costly—reduce employment and increase unemployment.
-The bottom line is that most studies do find some adverse employment effects .
-Increases in the minimum wage have been found to reduce employment, for example, in Brazil, Colombia, Costa Rica, Hungary, Indonesia, Nicaragua, and Trinidad and Tobago.
-However, the effect is generally modest, and some studies find no overall employment impact, for example in China and Mexico.
+Clearly, country context matters a lot and the impact depends on labor market conditions, the minimum wage level, and compliance.
+Several studies have identified some adverse employment effects .
+For example, increases in the minimum wage have been found to reduce employment in Brazil, China, Colombia, Costa Rica, Hungary, Indonesia, Nicaragua, and Thailand.
+However, the effect is generally modest, and some studies find no overall employment impact, for example in Mexico and South Africa.

 Not surprisingly, where there are employment effects, they are concentrated in the lower part of the wage distribution, where the minimum wage actually “bites.”
 For example, a study for Costa Rica found that a 10% increase in the minimum wage was six times more likely to affect formal sector employment for workers earning within 20% of the minimum wage than for formal sector workers overall.

-The empirical research, again largely from Latin America, shows that higher minimum wages generally reduce earnings inequality by raising wages in the lower part of the income distribution.
-However, the equalizing effects of raising the minimum wage disappear when it is set fairly high, since this benefits primarily higher wage workers, according to a study of Latin America .
+The empirical research, largely from Latin America, shows that higher minimum wages generally reduce earnings inequality by raising wages in the lower part of the income distribution.
+However, the equalizing effects of raising the minimum wage disappear when it is set fairly high, since this benefits primarily higher wage workers .

 Job security rules

-Employment effects are also controversial in the case of employment protection legislation.
-A collection of studies analyzing the employment effects of changes in employment protection in several Latin American and Caribbean countries found inconclusive results, both for cross-country regressions and within-country analyses .
-For some countries, the relationship between the strictness of employment protection laws and employment was significant and negative (Argentina, Colombia, and Peru), but for others no significant relationship was found (Brazil and three Caribbean countries).
+Employment effects are also an open question in the case of job security legislation.
+A collection of studies analyzing the employment effects of changes in employment protection in several Latin American and Caribbean countries finds inconclusive results, both for cross-country regressions and within-country analyses .
+For some countries, the relationship between the strictness of employment protection laws and employment is significant and negative (Argentina, Colombia, and Peru), but for others no significant relationship is found (Brazil and three Caribbean countries).

 In general, negative employment effects have been most prevalent in industries with high turnover.
-There has been little analysis of the employment impact of job security legislation in developing countries outside Latin America, with the exception of India.
-There, stringent layoff rules have generally been found to constrain formal sector employment.
+Much of the analysis of the employment impact of job security legislation in developing countries has concerned Latin American countries.
+This issue has also received substantial attention in India where it has been the subject of considerable controversy.
+Many researchers have found that stringent layoff rules have constrained formal sector employment growth but others have seriously questioned the data and methods used to arrive at these findings.

-For developing countries an important consideration is whether employment protection legislation has different effects on formal and informal employment.
+For developing countries, an important consideration is whether employment protection legislation has different effects on formal and informal employment.
 Conventional dual-sector theories predict that more costly job security rules would shift production from the formal to the informal sector.
-While some studies in Latin America, especially, have come to this conclusion, other studies find that changes in employment protection laws had no significant effect on shifting production from the formal to the informal sector.
+While not all studies have come to this conclusion, most have found that more protective regulations are associated with modestly lower formal sector employment and some increase in informal employment .

 Rules discouraging temporary contracts and making dismissals costly lengthen both job tenure and unemployment duration.
 These two effects, together, explain the common finding of modest or insignificant overall employment effects of stricter employment protection laws.
 At the same time, the pace of labor reallocation slows when job security protections are strong, resulting in a less dynamic labor market, with smaller flows between jobs and between employment and non-employment.